Shastri Sisters: Plot

 Four sisters Alka, Anushka, Devyani, and Piya live with their father Narayan Shastri in Kanpur.
-They had lost their mother at a very young age and were raised single-handedly by Narayan.
+They lost their mother at a young age and were raised single-handedly by Narayan.
 They move to Delhi after Narayan gets a job transfer, where they stay at his childhood friend Surinder Sareen's house.
 Surinder lives with his wife Minty and two sons, Neil and Rajat.
 Minty and Neil hate the sisters and try to oust them.

-Narayan learns that Alka loves Rajeev, and thus takes a marriage proposal to Rajeev's father, who insults him.
+Narayan learns that Alka loves Rajeev, and thus takes a marriage proposal to Rajeev's father, but Narayan feels insulted instead.
 After knowing all this, Alka apologizes to Narayan.
-He fixes her alliance to his friend Harishankar's son Rohan Pandey, thus the two marry.
+He fixes her alliance to his friend Harishankar's son, Rohan Pandey, and thus the two marry.

 Both Anushka and Devyani fall in love with Rajat, who has feelings for Anushka.
 Neil falls in love with Devyani but she rejects him.
-When Rajat tries to confess his love for Anushka to his family, Minty and Nikki decides to seek revenge for Neil from Devyani.
+When Rajat tries to confess his love for Anushka to his family, Minty and Nikki decide to seek revenge for Neil from Devyani.
 They create a misunderstanding and make everyone believe that Rajat loves Devyani.
-Everyone prepare for their engagement and when Anushka learns that Devyani also loves Rajat, she sacrifices her love for Devyani.

-But Rajat also loves Anushka and on his engagement day he learns that he getting engaged to Devyani and he wants to tell her truth, but is stopped by Anushka.
-And she gives her kasam to become engaged to her sister and he agrees.
+Everyone prepares for their engagement and when Anushka learns that Devyani also loves Rajat, she sacrifices her love for Devyani.
+Rajat learns on his engagement day that he is getting engaged to Devyani and he wants to tell her the truth, but is stopped by Anushka.
+Anushka makes Rajat promise her to become engaged to her sister and he reluctantly agrees.
 Rajat and Devyani become engaged.
-Ass Minty and Nikki's plan fail, they again try to expose Anushka and Rajat.
-This time they become successful.
+As Minty and Nikki's plan fail, they again try to expose Anushka and Rajat.
+This time they succeed.
 Devyani becomes heartbroken after knowing the truth and she insults Anushka, accusing her of taking her fiancé, but Anushka remains silent.
 Rajat criticises her for disrespecting her sister, and tells her that he loves Anushka and not her.
 Anushka refuses and says that Rajat is only Devyani's.